umairabubakkar/n8n-nodes-tiktok/README.md

 1. Create a TikTok Developer account and register an app.
 2. Add the **Content Posting API** product to your app.
 3. Obtain the required OAuth2 credentials for the app and configure them in n8n.
-4. Ensure your app has been approved for the `video.upload` and `video.publish` scopes.
+4. Ensure your app has been approved for the `video.upload`, `video.publish`, and Display API scopes such as `user.info.basic`, `user.info.profile`, and `user.info.stats`.

+> **Breaking:** Updating to v1.1.0 changes the default OAuth scopes.
+Reauthorize existing TikTok credentials after upgrading.

 For detailed instructions on obtaining the credentials, refer to the [TikTok API Documentation](https://developers.tiktok.com/doc/oauth-user-access-token-management).